 Where is Consulting now?

 Consulting used to be a fairly straightforward thing.
 A client had a problem and a consultant provided them with a solution that has worked before.
 Most of these simple problems are still around and there is still some consulting in that space.
-However, the challenges we are dealing with today are huge and “wicked” problems that require more than cookie cutter approaches to deliver results.
+The challenges we are dealing with today are huge and “wicked” problems that require more than cookie cutter approaches to deliver results.
+Some of these challenges are:

 Meeting the challenge

-Complex adaptive systems challenge simplistic cause and effect analyses, instead being interactions between dynamic processes.
+A complex adaptive system is a system in which a perfect understanding of the individual parts does not automatically convey a perfect understanding of the whole system's behavior.
+The study of complex adaptive systems, a...
+More challenge simplistic cause and effect analyses, instead being interactions between dynamic processes.
 Interactions between individual parts both affect and shape the system as a whole.
 A change to one part of the system can have disproportionate impacts on the system as a whole.
 Positive interventions produce a Virtuous Cycle and negative interventions produce a Vicious Cycle.
 Finding the right levers to move, and why they are the best ones, is the primary challenge.

-Focusing on just the most complex and challenging end of consulting, where we are dealing with Complex Adaptive Systems ie diabetes or entrenched poverty.
+Focusing on just the most complex and challenging end of consulting, where we are dealing with A complex adaptive system is a system in which a perfect understanding of the individual parts does not automatically convey a perfect understanding of the whole system's behavior.
+The study of complex adaptive systems, a...
+More ie diabetes or entrenched poverty.
 Here are the key principles:

 - What we know is usually dwarfed by what we do not know